kotKolil/-Strange-Library-of-Sir.-Tom-/running code from pastebin with python/readme.md

-This code allow you run scripts from pastebin.com in your system.
+This code allow you run scripts from pastebin.com in your system.<br>
-Just run python main.py <uri of you script>
+Just run python main.py "uri of you script"